JvanKatwijk/qt-wspr/README.md

 -----------------------------------------------------------------------------
-Qt-wspr, a WSPR listener with a Qt based front end
+Qt-wspr, a WSPR listener with a Qt based front end for use with SDRplay devices and/or hackrf
 -----------------------------------------------------------------------------

 ![overview](/qt-wspr-screen.png?raw=true)